segobee/Taarifa_Water_Pump_Project/README.md

 After the final model was built, I decided to wrap the model in a `docker container`, which was later deployed on `AWS Cloud`.
 This repo contain all the files needed to access the model in the cloud.

+## Project Deployment

+You can access the project app here ==> 'water-pump-project-serving-env.eba-gyvqqh2a.us-east-1.elasticbeanstalk.com'